METALS-Copper edges lower on China demand concerns - News Break

 LONDON, May 28 (Reuters) - Copper prices dipped on Friday as investors worried about demand from China and its authorities’ action to curb commodity prices, but losses were capped by the prospect of U.S. spending.

 “It’s very confusing for the market because we have mixed messages.
-Investors are not chasing prices higher at current levels,” said Gianclaudio Torlizzi, partner at consultancy T-Commodity in Milan.
+Investors are not chasing prices higher at current levels,” Gianclaudio Torlizzi, partner at consultancy T-Commodity in Milan, said.

 “On one hand, we have downside pressure on the market from China, but on the other hand, there’s a fixation by the market that the new Biden spending plan will be very big.”